mvieleers/Voron-V2/PCB/Heated Bed/README.md

 That being said, the PCB was designed with the following specs:
 - Mains traces are 3.560mm wide.
 That is sufficiant for a max thermal increase of 10 degrees at an ambiant temperature of 70 degrees Celcius at 10A current.
 - Other traces are 0.763mm wide.
+- There is a Mains Ground copper pour on both sides of the PCB for safety.

 The PCB has connections for:
 - Mains from the electronics compartment